-2014 (Crew) - through matches played on September 7:Has made 10 appearances -- including eight starts -- on the backline ... has started five matches at rightback and three at leftback ... made his season debut as a sub against Philadelphia in the Crew’s 2-1 home-opener win (March 22) ... made his first start of the season in the match at Portland (May 17), starting at leftback, and started there again in the next match in the 2-0 shutout victory against Chicago (May 24) ... played a third consecutive match at leftback in a start at Toronto FC (May 31) ... started at rightback against FC Dallas (6/29) ... came on as a second- half substitute at rightback at Colorado (July 4) and started there in the club’s next four League matches ... started at rightback in the Crew’s international friendly vs. Crystal Palace FC (July 23) ...
+2014 (Crew) - through matches played on October 11:Has made 12 appearances -- including eight starts -- on the backline ... has started five matches at rightback and three at leftback ... made his season debut as a sub against Philadelphia in the Crew’s 2-1 home-opener win (March 22) ... made his first start of the season in the match at Portland (May 17), starting at leftback, and started there again in the next match in the 2-0 shutout victory against Chicago (May 24) ... played a third consecutive match at leftback in a start at Toronto FC (May 31) ... started at rightback against FC Dallas (6/29) ... came on as a second- half substitute at rightback at Colorado (July 4) and started there in the club’s next four League matches ... started at rightback in the Crew’s international friendly versus Crystal Palace FC (July 23) ... came on as a second-half substitute in the Crew’s wins over New England (September 20) and at Philadelphia (October 11) ...
 Barson made two appearances -- including one start -- on the backline in the 2014 Lamar Hunt U.S. Open Cup tournament ... he was a substitute in the 2-1 win over Indy Eleven in the Fourth Round (June 17) and started at centerback in the Fifth Round loss at Chicago (June 25).

 2013 (Crew): The Homegrown Player made 20 appearances, including 18 starts, and recorded one assist for the Black & Gold in his rookie season.
 He made his MLS debut in an appearance at leftback at Toronto (May 18) and made his first MLS start at rightback at Houston (June 1), becoming the third Crew Homegrown Player in club history to start.
 Barson started 15 times at rightback and made three starts and two substitute appearances at leftback.
 He started eight consecutive League matches from June 1 to July 20, including three consecutive starts at leftback beginning with the match at LA (July 4).
 After starting in the international friendly against Wigan Athletic (July 13) he returned to the starting lineup at rightback for three straight matches against New York (August 10), Toronto (August 17) and Real Salt Lake (August 24).
 He then returned with a start against Houston (September 4) and made a sliding goal-line clearance in the first minute of action en-route to a 2-0 victory.
 Barson later ecorded his first career assist in the 4-2 win at FC Dallas (September 29).
 He made five starts on the backline in MLS Reserve League action and recorded one assist on Ben Speas’ goal against New York (May 4).
 In Lamar Hunt U.S. Open Cup action, he started once at rightback in the Third Round win against Dayton Dutch Lions (May 29).